qsnake/gpaw/doc/devel/developersguide.rst

 Overlaps
 =========

-The overlap operator if defined in terms of the PAW overlap corrections:
+The overlap operator is defined in terms of the PAW overlap corrections:

 .. math::